Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 {{% figure title="Example Version Diff Display" src="/images/post-118/grinnell-10001-diff-display.png" %}}

-The single line highlighted in green indicates the only difference between the two versions was the addition of a `<copyrightDate>2014</copyrightDate>` field and value.
-Note that anything removed from by the version changes would be similarly highlighted in red.
+The single line highlighted in green indicates the only difference between the two versions was the "addition", green changes represent additions, of a `<copyrightDate>2014</copyrightDate>` field and value.
+Note that anything "removed" from by the version changes would be similarly highlighted in red.

 ## The Problem with This Approach